 Blocks are data structures within the blockchain database, where transaction data in a cryptocurrency blockchain are permanently recorded .
 A block records some or all of the most recent transactions not yet validated by the network.
 Once the data are validated, the block is closed.

-Read moreWhat is blockchain and its example?
+Read moreWhat is blockchain in real life?

 Read more